Barren Island, Brooklyn: Geography and ecology

 The neighboring island of Rockaway Beach also had a large impact on Barren Island's geography.
 Originally, Rockaway was located to Barren's east, and the two islands' southern tips were aligned.
 From the mid-19th century, Rockaway Beach was extended more than 1 mi to the southwest after several jetties were built to protect manmade developments there.
 This caused changes to Barren Island's ecology, because during the early 20th century, it had contained sand dunes on the coasts and salt marshes inland.
 As a result of the extension of Rockaway Beach, Barren Island was no longer a barrier island and its beach was washed away.

 By the late 1920s, industrial development on Barren Island's eastern side had transformed that area, with a small patch of dunes remaining.
 The western side of the island, containing dunes, woods, and wetlands, was largely untouched.
 The southern coast contained a tidal creek stretching into the center of the island, where the tidal wetlands remained mostly intact.
-The wetlands were abutted by the man-made Mill Basin to the north.
+The wetlands were abutted by the human-made Mill Basin to the north.
 Tidal creeks also stretched across the island's marshes, although one of these creeks was bisected by the construction of Flatbush Avenue in 1925.
 In addition, the water adjoining the northern and western coasts had become heavily polluted.
 The entirety of the former island, covering 1300 acre, was converted to a peninsula during the 1920s.
 It is occupied by Floyd Bennett Field, which in turn is part of the Gateway National Recreation Area.